JackHuyn/SWE_4103_Gr3/Backend/DbWrapper/README.md

 Note:   accType - 0 is student, 1 is a prof
         uid - Derived from Authentication
         github_personal_access_token - Optional for now.
 May become mandatory in future sprints.
 (Default is empty string)

+`removeCourse(course_id)` - Given a course ID, deletes the course entry from the database.
+Returns True if successful.